 “It’s key to pat the skin dry after washing, leaving a small amount of water on the skin,” Rossi explains.
 “Then, place the moisturizer on top of the water to lock it into the skin.”
 He adds that people with really dry skin or eczema should attempt the soak and smear technique, which is the most thorough moisturizing method out there: Spend 20 minutes soaking in the bath tub, then smear moisturizer over the affected area while it’s still completely wet.

 Chemist and product wiz Fadi Mourad also recommends taking a dime-sized amount of face moisturizer and emulsifying it — that is, rubbing it back and forth between your hands to warm it up — before applying it.
 “This helps to distribute the active ingredients and to break down some of the waxes in the cream so it applies easily and evenly,” he explains.
-This is vital to ensure that all the moisturizing ingredients aren’t going to just one half of your face, leaving the other half to dry out so you look like this guy.
+This is vital to ensure that all the moisturizing ingredients aren’t going to just one half of your face, leaving the other half to dry out.

 Now that you know how to properly apply face moisturizer, give it a whirl.
 If you don’t notice immediate results, maybe you will 20 years down the line when you get carded buying tickets for an R-rated movie.